elenasacristan/treebooks/README.md

-##### iterating on fields with ManyToMany relationships
+##### Iterating on fields with ManyToMany relationships

-I had issues when iterating on %elds with ManyToMany relationships.In the end, I %xed these problems by using "if forloop.%rst" in the templates and in other cases by using values_list in the views.
+I had issues when iterating on fields with ManyToMany relationships.
+In the end, I fixed these problems by using "if forloop.first" in the templates and in other cases by using values_list in the views.